ray-project/ray/doc/source/ray-core/runtime_env_auth.md

 1\.
 Launch your Kubernetes cluster.
 2\.
 Create the `netrc` file locally in your home directory.
 3\.
-Store your `netrc` file's contents as a Kubernetes secret on your cluster:
+Store the `netrc` file's contents as a Kubernetes secret on your cluster:

 ```bash
 kubectl create secret generic netrc-secret --from-file=.netrc="$HOME/.netrc"